maqsud07081988/portable-mysql-8/README.md

 * Any use where failure of the software could result in bodily harm and/or financial damage

 **See [LICENSE.txt](./LICENSE.txt) for the license agreement.**
+**See [ADDITIONAL_COPYRIGHTS.txt](./ADDITIONAL_COPYRIGHTS.txt) for a list of copyright holders of libraries used in this project.**

 ### Compile Requirements
 * Visual Studio 2019 or higher with .NET desktop development option
 * .NET 4.7.2 targeting pack (May change in the future)
 * Nuget (Should have been automatically installed with VS; if not, install it via the VS installer tool)

+### Known Issues
+* Database Tab - User name and password only works with root user and root password.
+This will be fixed as soon as I can.

 ### How To Use
 **Note: I'll be using mysql-8.0.32-winx64.zip as an example for this how to**